docker/awesome-compose/ruby_on_rails-postgres/README.md

 760e6b3dc241        postgres                     "docker-entrypoint.s…"   55 seconds ago      Up 49 seconds       5432/tcp                 ruby_on_rails-postgres_db_1_85be421b80ec
 ```

+After the application starts, navigate to `http://localhost:3000` in your web browser, `it may take about 5 seconds`

-## Use docker rails with bash and execute rails server
+## Use docker rails with bash

 ```
 $ docker-compose exec web bash